How to Afford Traveling After College

 If you know you want to celebrate your college graduation by jet-setting on a big adventure, the best thing you can do is to start saving now.
 Whether you’re a freshman who has four years to plan and save, or a senior who is trying to pull this together in a few months, you can start building up a travel fund ASAP.

 If you have a few years ahead of you before graduation, you might want to consider some shorter-term investments for your travel fund.
 With SoFi Invest, you can invest online without any hassle and pull your money out whenever you need it.
 Investing your money does have risks, but it also has the potential to grow over time.

-If you are working on a shorter timeline, consider using SoFi MoneyTM to save.
-It is a cash management account where you can spend, save, and earn.
+If you are working on a shorter timeline, consider using SoFi Checking and SavingsTM to save.
+It is a checking and savings account where you can spend, save, and earn.

 Whether you invest your travel fund or keep it in a savings account, saving in advance can help you fund your dream trip without financial stress.
 Some students even choose to take on an additional side hustle, like babysitting, yard work, or web design to specifically save for traveling after college.

 Optimize Friends, Family, and Frugal Finds

 Traveling immediately after college graduation often means looking for cheap deals and budget finds.
 Before you decide where you want to go, scroll through social media and make a mental note of anywhere you have friends and family.

 Does your cousin live in Luxembourg?
 What about your old roommate that just got that awesome job in Mexico City?
 You might be surprised how many people are willing to let a friendly face crash on their couch.
 Planning your trip around free or cheap housing can seriously cut down on the final costs of traveling.